brootaylor/bostontparty-v2/src/_content/pages/venue-hire.md

 * Bachelors’ / Bulls Parties

 &hellip;or any occasion where friends and colleagues can get together and have fun in a relaxing environment.

+It's just a stones throw away from the dam and shaded by a beautiful Willow tree.

 ---